alonbh5/SuperDuperMarket/README.md

 The System Extends The GUI System (https://github.com/alonbh5/SuperDuperMarket-GUI-JavaFX) Now Each Seller Can Open Stores In Different Areas Of The World.
 When He Does He Is Now The "Owner" Of That Zone.
+* Info About The Developing can Be Found at readme.pdf at "Run" Folder.

 How To Run: